pluja/awesome-privacy/README.md

 - VSCO

 <img width="16" src="misc/check.png"> </img>  **Instead use**
+#### Web
+- [miniPaint](https://github.com/viliusle/miniPaint) - Open Source alternative to Photopea. miniPaint operates directly in the browser.
+Nothing will be sent to any server.
+Everything stays in your browser.

 #### Desktop
 - [GIMP](https://www.gimp.org/) - The Free & Open Source Image Editor.
 - [Krita](https://github.com/KDE/krita) - Krita is a free and open source digital painting application